yashksaini-coder/sample-codechatter/README.md

 2. **Select AI Model**: Choose the most appropriate AI model for your task from the dropdown menu.
 3. **Submit Query**: Click the "Ask" button to send your request to the AI.
 4. **View Response**: The AI-generated code or explanation will appear in the display area.
-5. **Copy Code**: Use the copy button next to code snippets for easy copying.